SamirTalwar/monospacedmonologues.com/content/posts/2016-01-21--slash-slash-massive-hack.md

 > The truth about code comments is that if you don't write any, because they would make your code worse, then there's a powerful language feature that you don't know how to use, and questions that your code doesn't answer:
 >
->   * Why is this code here?
+> - Why is this code here?
->   * What is it for?
+> - What is it for?
->   * Why is the functionality implemented this way?
+> - Why is the functionality implemented this way?
->   * Why is that the functionality?
+> - Why is that the functionality?
->   * When shouldn't you use this code?
+> - When shouldn't you use this code?

-Comments can answer lots of questions about your code aside from *what* it does, and we shouldn't throw away a tool just because it *can* be misused.
+Comments can answer lots of questions about your code aside from _what_ it does, and we shouldn't throw away a tool just because it _can_ be misused.
 If we took that attitude to everything, there wouldn't be a single programming language we could actually use.

 [@peterhilton]: https://twitter.com/peterhilton
 [7 ways to write bad comments]: http://hilton.org.uk/blog/7-ways-to-write-bad-comments
 [3 kinds of good comments]: http://hilton.org.uk/blog/3-kinds-of-good-comments
-[How to comment code]: http://hilton.org.uk/blog/how-to-comment-code
+[how to comment code]: http://hilton.org.uk/blog/how-to-comment-code

 ## The Better Argument Against Code Comments